secondspass/power_outages_medically_vulnerable_populations/README.md

 9. Look for data on the internet about another natural disaster that happened between 2015 and 2021 and see if you can repeat the analysis for it.
 How many customers lost power?
 How exposed were the medically vulnerable populations in those counties? examine the power outage information from the data in eaglei_outages from among the years we have available data for.

+### Notes about Big Questions

+**Note** You are doing super well if you get through question 4!
+The rest of the questions are stretch goals.
+Feel free to do any of them that you find interesting.
+I would encourage doing 6 since that's an exercise on how to run tasks on the Perlmutter supercomputer.

 **Note** You do not have to tackle the Big Questions with the exercises given in this guide if you have another plan in mind to work with.
 These are here to help you get started and are not mandatory.